Vipsy-123/Panda-Lang/README.md

 Panda is a statically typed, compiled programming language that aims to balance simplicity and power.
 It was created with the following principles in mind:

-## Features

 ## Tour of the Language

 ### 1. Variables

-Variables are declared using the `let :` keyword followed by its data type.
+Variables are declared using the `let:` keyword followed by its data type.

 ```python
 let: digit x = 2;